ElNeoX-dev/UBER-IF/Files/UserManual.md

 When adding a new courier, the manager will have to enter the name of the courier in a little pop-up window.
 A random colour will be assigned to them, which helps to distinguish the delivery tours for different couriers.
 The courier will automatically be selected for computing delivery tours after that.

-Clicking on the minus button removes the last added courier.
+Clicking on the minus button removes the selected courier.

 ### Choice of Courier